Bailey-Moir/vault/Math/Discrete/Propositional Logic/Logical Connectives/Implication.md

 | 0   | 1   | 1        |
 | 1   | 0   | 0        |
 | 1   | 1   | 1        |
-Note that implication does that imply causality.
+Note that implication does not imply causality.

 \[[[Truth Tables]], [[Logical Connectives]]\]